jestjs/jest/CONTRIBUTING.md

     Note: Replace `<your_username>` with your GitHub username

-1. Run Jest with [Docker](https://docs.docker.com/engine/docker-overview/) (Optional) or continue reading for manual instructions.

-    1. If you haven't already, [Install Docker](https://docs.docker.com/install/).

-    2. Build the Jest image in the root project folder (may take a few minutes):

-    ```sh
-    docker build -t jest .
-    ```

-    3. Run the Jest image:

-    ```sh
-    docker run --volume="YOUR_PATH_TO_JEST:/usr/src/app" --rm jest:latest
-    ```

-    4. The `yarn run watch` command will watch the `/packages` directory for file changes.
-See `package.json` for a full list of commands.
-[Learn how to run commands in a container](https://docs.docker.com/engine/reference/commandline/exec/) or visit the [official Docker docs](https://docs.docker.com/) for other Docker related questions.

-    5. **Skip to step #8 and continue reading.**

 1. Jest uses [Yarn](https://code.facebook.com/posts/1840075619545360) for running development scripts.
 If you haven't already done so, please [install yarn](https://yarnpkg.com/en/docs/install).

 1. Make sure you have `python` installed.
 Python is required by [node-gyp](https://github.com/nodejs/node-gyp) that is used when running `yarn install`.